-Fig. 125 DHCP Snooping Statistics
+Fig. 131 DHCP Snooping Statistics

+Rx and Tx Discover: The number of discover (option 53 with value 1) packets received and

+Rx and Tx Offer: The number of offer (option 53 with value 2) packets received and

+Rx and Tx Request: The number of request (option 53 with value 3) packets received and

+Rx and Tx Decline: The number of decline (option 53 with value 4) packets received and

-Rx and Tx Discover: The number of discover (option 53 with value 1) packets received and transmitted.
-Rx and Tx Offer: The number of offer (option 53 with value 2) packets received and transmitted.
-Rx and Tx Request: The number of request (option 53 with value 3) packets received and transmitted.
-Rx and Tx Decline: The number of decline (option 53 with value 4) packets received and transmitted.
+Rx and Tx ACK: The number of ACK (option 53 with value 5) packets received and

+Rx and Tx NAK: The number of NAK (option 53 with value 6) packets received and

+Rx and Tx Release: The number of release (option 53 with value 7) packets received and

+Rx and Tx Inform: The number of inform (option 53 with value 8) packets received and received and transmitted.

-Rx and Tx ACK: The number of ACK (option 53 with value 5) packets received and transmitted.
-Rx and Tx NAK: The number of NAK (option 53 with value 6) packets received and transmitted.
-Rx and Tx Release: The number of release (option 53 with value 7) packets received and transmitted.
-Rx and Tx Inform: The number of inform (option 53 with value 8) packets received and transmitted.
-Rx and Tx Lease Query: The number of lease query (option 53 with value 10) packets received and transmitted.
-Rx and Tx Lease Unassig gned: The number of lease unassigned (option 53 with value 11) packets received and transmitted.
-Rx and Tx Lease Unknow wn: The number of lease unknown (option 53 with value 12) packets received and transmitted.
-Rx and Tx Lease Active: The number of lease active (option 53 with value 13) packets received and transmitted.
+Rx and Tx Lease Query: The number of lease query (option 53 with value 10) packets received and and transmitted.

+Rx and Tx Lease Unassigned: The number of lease unassigned (option 53 with value 11) packets

+Rx and Tx Lease Unknown: The number of lease unknown (option 53 with value 12) packets received

+Rx and Tx Lease Active: The number of lease active (option 53 with value 13) packets received and

 Auto-Refresh: Tick the box to enable the information to be automatically refreshed.
-Refresh: Used to manually refresh the information on the page.